Safeguarding Children and Internet Safety

 We are keen to offer the best support possible to our pupils and we believe this is going to be extremely beneficial to all those involved.

-For more information on Operation Encompass please click on the link below:
+For more information on Operation Encompass within our school please click on the link below:

 In this section you will learn how to stay safe on-line in our e-safety section.
-We hope that you enjoy using the Internet, and have fun but please remember to use the Internet safely and make sure that your parents know which websites you are visiting.
+We hope that you enjoy using the Internet and have fun, but please remember to use the Internet safely and make sure that parents know which websites their children are visiting.

 To read our Online Safety Policy please click here